Jorerock/Neural-Networks/README.md

-Learning how Neural Network with numpy and mathplotlib, since I've finished my HND exams
+Learning how to Neural Network with numpy and mathplotlib, since I've finished my HND exams